directus/directus/docs/cloud/projects.md

 3. Click the Project to enter the Project Monitor page.
 4. Click **"Edit"** to enter the Project Details page.
 5. Make changes as desired.
-6. Click **"Update Project."**
+6. Click **"Update Project"**.

 ## Manage an Enterprise Project

 Each Enterprise Project is customized, so it can't be managed from the Cloud Dashboard.
 The Project will be managed in tandem with the Directus Core Team.

-:::Tip: Ready to to go Enterprise?
+:::tip Ready to to go Enterprise?

 [Contact Sales](https://directus.io/contact/)